-The lockdowns and social distancing regulations have forced businesses to close office doors and move operations online.
-This shift has consequently led to companies big and small either opting for pre-made web video conferencing solutions or attempting to build a video conference web app from scratch.
-But the latter is easier said than done.
+As global pandemic continues to affect countries all over the world - The lockdowns and social distancing regulations have forced businesses to close office doors and move operations online.
+This shift has consequently led the companies, big and small - either to opt for pre-made web video conferencing solutions or to make an attempt to build a video conference web app from scratch.

 Real-time communication is a must-have in any work environment; however, to make a video conferencing application without guidance and experience is to set oneself up for technical failure.
 Here are some challenges that developers and companies might face when attempting to create a video conferencing app:

 It’s difficult to estimate just how long it takes to create, test and launch a video call solution, especially one that is tailored to your business needs.
 Often times, this spirals into longer delivery periods, which in turn might mean higher production costs and added expenditure on temporary apps.

 Given the multiple levels of organisation and coding that go into making an enterprise video conference solution, the ensuing operational complexity has the potential to put important projects on hold.
 In high-stakes conditions, companies can’t afford to re-shuffle priorities or put their services on a back-burner; building, testing and launching an app from scratch might hurt regular operations.

 Top-notch security is critical to the success of a video calling app, especially in the context of confidential meetings and information transfer.
 Alongside building the app, developers will also have to ensure encryption and security at user and database levels.
 Lapses in security could prove to be a costly affair to clean up for companies of any size.